 - Self-upload documents before your biometric appointment for faster processing

-- Proof of application includes your GWF reference and payment receipt
+- Proof of application = your GWF reference, payment receipt, and appointment booking

-- Strong ties to home country are essential for visitor visa approval
+- Strong ties to home country (employment, property, family) are essential for approval

 Frequently Asked Questions About UK Visa Supporting Documents